AzureAD/microsoft-authentication-library-for-js/samples/msal-react-samples/gatsby-sample/README.md

 1. `./src/components/SignInButton.jsx` - Example of how to get the `PublicClientApplication` instance using the `useMsal` hook and invoking a login function.
 1. `./src/components/SignOutButton.jsx` - Example of how to get the `PublicClientApplication` instance using the `useMsal` hook and invoking a logout function.
 1. `./src/utils/MsGraphApiCall.js` - Example of how to call the MS Graph API with an access token.
+1. `./src/utils/NavigationClient.js` - Example implementation of `INavigationClient` which can be used to override the default navigation functions MSAL.js uses

 ## How to run the sample